BlogDynamics 365 Customer Service

 • ☐ More than one day or unclear (1 point)

-• ☐ Yes, regular and structured (3 points)
+• ☐ Yes, regularly and systematically (3 points)

-• ☐ Partially - in the pilot or as a supplement (2 points)
+• ☐ Partially – as part of a pilot program or as a supplement (2 points)

-• ☐ Not yet - but is being considered (1 point)
+• ☐ Not yet – but it is being considered (1 point)

-5. how clearly and scalably are your service processes defined - e.g. for forwarding requests, escalations or reporting?
+5. How clearly and flexibly are your service processes defined—for example, when it comes to routing requests, escalations, or reporting?

 • ☐ Processes are clearly documented and automated (3 points)